yosephdev/GitHub-Profile/README.md

 ### Talking about personal stuff

-- 🌱 I’m currently working on something cool;
+- 🌱 I’m currently working as a Web Development Intern at [Studeravidare](https://studeravidare.se);
 - 🚀 I’m currently learning e-commerce web development at [Changemaker Educations AB](https://cmeducations.se);
 - 💬 Ask me about anything, I'm happy to help;
 - 📫 How to reach me: contact@yoseph.dev;